rfielding/kripke-ctl/cmd/checkable/README.md

 # BoundedLISP

-A tool for specifying and verifying multi-party protocols through conversation.
+A philosophy calculator for temporal logic and protocol design.

-## What It Does
+## What Is This?

-You describe a distributed system or protocol in plain English.
-The tool helps you:
+Most temporal logic tools (NuSMV, SPIN, TLA+) require you to already know what you want to specify.
+They're verification tools, not thinking tools.

+BoundedLISP is different.
+It's a **conversational specification environment** where you:

-1. **Sketch ideas** on a shared whiteboard (LaTeX, state machines, message flows)
+1. **Sketch** half-formed ideas on a whiteboard (state machines, message flows, LaTeX math)
+2. **Discuss** with an AI to refine your thinking
-2. **Formalize** those sketches into executable actor specifications
+3. **Formalize** sketches into executable actor specifications
-3. **Verify** properties using CTL model checking
+4. **Verify** properties using CTL model checking
-4. **Visualize** with automatically generated diagrams
+5. **Iterate** until the specification captures your intent

 Think of it as pair-programming for protocol design.
-You and the AI are in a conference room with a whiteboard, working toward a formal specification.
+You and the AI are in a conference room with a whiteboard, working toward a formal specification that you might not have been able to write directly.

+## Why Temporal Logic?

+Temporal logic lets you express properties like:
+- "Every request **eventually** gets a response" — `AG(request → AF(response))`
+- "The system **never** deadlocks" — `AG(EX(true))`
+- "Once started, the protocol **always** terminates" — `AF(done)`

+These are the properties that matter for distributed systems, protocols, and concurrent programs.
+But temporal logic is rarely accessible outside academic papers and expert tools.

 ## Quick Start